apache/echarts-doc/en/tutorial/styling.md

 ## set color of sector

-sector color is also set in itemStyle：
+sector color is also set in itemStyle:

 ```js
 itemStyle: {